 Provides a guide to solving common problems, and explains how to replace paper, toner, and other consumables.

 Security Reference

 This manual is for administrators of the machine.
-It explains security functions that you can use to prevent unauthorized use of the machine, data tampering, or information leakage.
+It explains security functions that the administrators can use to protect data from being tampered with, or prevent the machine from unauthorized use.